thechandanbhagat/group-code/README.md

 - **Automatic Scanning**: Automatically detects code groups in your workspace
 - **Status Bar Integration**: Quick access to code groups from the VS Code status bar
 - **External Folder Support**: Scan code in folders outside your current workspace
+- **Inline Comment Detection**: Find and group code with special patterns in inline comments

 ## Installation